Touch the Dead: Storyline

 Protagonist Rob Steiner, or Prisoner #1809, has been transferred to Ashdown Hole State Penitentiary.
 Steiner has been accused of and sentenced for a murder that he did not commit.
 The intro movie shows him being transferred, and his mugshots.
 Resting in his cell, Steiner's cell door opens.
 Seeing his chance for escape, Steiner flees his cell into the Penitentiary, which is mysteriously occupied by zombies.
 By the game's end, Steiner has gone through the entire prison, the sewer system, the prison hospital, and the rooftops of the prison.
 Steiner eventually escapes, but realizes that there is much more to go.
 He finds an airboat that he uses to dredge through a thick swamp, until he eventually comes to an abandoned military base.
 Steiner fights his way through the zombie-infested base, and is ultimately rescued via helicopter.
 It is also implied, though not mentioned directly that Steiner was placed there on purpose by the military or whoever it was that rescued him.
 The moment Steiner is saved, one of the men tells him that they did not believe he would make it out and that Steiner is more dangerous than they had previously thought.
 It ends with Steiner being placed in handcuffs and the choppers leaving what appears to be an island.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 It was heavily criticized for its "blocky" graphics and repetitive sound; however, it received great appreciation for its innovative gameplay which makes excellent use of the touch screen.
 Most complaints stemmed from its reloading system which requires the player to move a magazine from one side of the screen to the other to reload, wasting precious seconds in an already difficult game.
 IGN cited its mediocre graphics and poor originality.
 GameSpot also criticized the graphics, but still appreciated its original gameplay.
+GamePro said that the game was "laughably bad at points but there's a loveable[sic] camp quality to it that makes it worth enduring through."
+Nintendo Life gave the game a positive review while it was still in development.